Save big (up to $1,875) on small business tools with our free membership, business.com+

 It’s especially important that you remind employees just how important and valuable they are to the organization and that cutting back on benefits is not a reflection of their performance.
 Whether employees work remotely or in the office, Clark advises creating chances for team members to feel seen and heard whenever possible.

-“[Provide employees with] quality time from leaders — whether that’s a short video with updates every week or every other week, hand-written notes or in-person events that provide opportunities for employees to connect,” she said.
+“[Provide employees with] quality time from leaders — whether that’s a short video with updates every week or every other week, hand-written notes or in-person events that provide opportunities for employees to connect,” Clark said.

 Did You Know?Did you know